smathot/pythontutorials/content/pages/index.md

 [Python](http://www.python.org/) is a widely used programming language that is intuitive and easy to learn.
 From researchers to independent developers to large companies such as Facebook and DropBox: they all rely on Python.
 And for good reasons.

-The goal of this website is to provide an accessible introduction to Python for beginners.
+The goal of this website is to provide an accessible introduction to Python for beginners, through a mix of tutorials and interactive excercises.

 If you do not have a Python environment set up yet (or don't even know what this means!) then let's first: